symlPigeon/YADL/README.md

 Sometimes, a strange problem may occur: sometimes the window will be displayed with a blur frame.
 We are not sure what causes this problem, but we think it also comes from the upstream library.

+After testing, this problem has a high probability of occurring under Wayland and a very small probability under X11.

 Sadly, there's no solution for this problem yet.
 Restart the application may help.